 (Currently done at a later stage) Update the latest CDM version available in Rosetta

-The release process is now being handled through the Rosetta Deploy software solution.
-The Maintainer should contact the Rosetta support team to request that deployment and discuss a timeline for the release.
+When the release process is handled through Rosetta Deploy, the Maintainer should contact the Rosetta support team to request that deployment and discuss a timeline for the release.

 Documentation Style Guide¶